hanqicode/PerkTreeForMyself/Reading/BuildingEvolutionaryArchitectures/Notes.md

 > Make as many decisions as possible reversible (without over- engineering). - Page 124

-> While architects can’t predict the future, we can at least lower the cost of change so that it doesn’t impact us so nega‐ tively. - Page 126
+> While architects can’t predict the future, we can at least lower the cost of change so that it doesn’t impact us so negatively. - Page 126

 ## Chapter 7.
 Evolutionary Architecture Pitfalls and Antipatterns
 Do not be a vendor king.